han3zeng/political-science-ntu/textbook/1-politics-and-political-science/2-what-is-political-science.md

     * examples
         * Iranian overthrown Shah's regime in Iran
             * Political Scientist in U.S had predicted that Shah's regime is unstable
-            * Politics, for personal intreast, keep supporting Shah's regime
+            * Politics, for personal interest, keep supporting Shah's regime
                 * poll number?
         * Iraq invasion
-            * Politial Scientists: Iraq is not ready for democracy
+            * Political Scientists: Iraq is not ready for democracy
-            * Plitics: support invasion
+            * Politics: support invasion
                 * poll number?

 ## The Subfields of Political Science